Tailor-made tours in India

 India is so rich that it is impossible to list everything.
 The fabulous palaces of Maharajas, the sacred towns bordering the Ganges, the Backwaters in Kerala, the Himalayan mountains… It takes several trips to discover India, so when is the first?

-India is generally visited in two steps with north and south India.
-The northern part necessarily begins with the visit of the golden triangle, with the capital New Delhi, the pink city of Rajasthan Jaipur and Agra, the city of Taj Mahal.
-This part is gathering an exceptional architectural heritage that will immerse you in royal traditions and mostly Hindu customs.
-The south of India, will take you to green and water-lined landscapes such as the Backwaters of Kerala and tropical beaches where a more Christian influence reign.
-Hindu culture will be found in the eastern part of the country, in Tamil Nadu with its many colourful temples.
+India is generally visited in two steps- North India and South India.
+A trip in the North begins with the visit to the golden triangle, with the capital New Delhi; the pink city of Rajasthan, Jaipur; and Agra, the city of the Taj Mahal.
+You'll be immersed in exceptional architectural heritage, royal traditions, and Hindu customs.
+The South of India will take you to green and water-lined landscapes such as the Backwaters of Kerala, and tropical beaches, where a more Christian influence reign.
+More Hindu culture will be found in the eastern part of the country, in Tamil Nadu with its many colourful temples.

-Without forgetting, hikes in the Himalayas mountains such as Ladakh or a tour in the eastern part of the country for a completely new itinerary.
+Hikes in the Himalayan mountains, in Ladakh, or a tour in the eastern part of the country could be a completely new itinerary.
 It’s up to you!

 India is so vast that it's almost like a continent, with big climate differences from one region to another.
 Overall, it is most pleasant to visit between October and February when the weather is cooler and drier.
 India has a tropical climate with two seasons- a dry season that peaks from November to December with temperatures averaging 25 degrees during the day and cooler at night.
 The second season is the "monsoon" wet season from April to September where it is very hot with temperatures of more than 40 degrees and intense daily rainfall.

 Q What are the process and visa fees?